ruggeri/tech-notes/randos/electrical-outlets-and-plugs-by-country.md

   - Electrical voltage is 120V.
 Frequency is 60Hz.
 - Europe
   - Electrical voltage is 230V and 50Hz.
-    - Britain was 240, Europe was 220V.
+    - Britain was 240V, Europe was 220V.
 They harmonized at 230V in 80s.
 - Asia
   - China is 220V (old Europe) and 50Hz.
-  - India follows Europe (230V 50Hz).
+  - India follows modern UK/Europe (230V 50Hz).
-  - South Korea is 220V and 60Hz.
+  - South Korea and Philippines are 220V and 60Hz.
   - Japan is 100V.
-Half the country works on 50Hz (including Tokyo), and half the country works on 60Hz (Osaka, Kyoto)
+Half the country works on 50Hz (including Tokyo), and half the country works on 60Hz (Osaka, Kyoto).
+I think this is because in 1895/1896 they bought separate equipment from German AEG (for Tokyo) and US General Electric (for Osaka).
-  - Australia follows Europe (230V 50Hz)
+  - Australia follows modern UK/Europe (230V 50Hz)
+- Africa
+  - Most countries remain on 220V 50Hz (old Europe).
+  - Some are 230V 50Hz (new UK/Europe), and a few UK colonies like
+    Nigeria and Kenya do 220V 50Hz (from UK).
 - Notes
   - Most things that work at 230V will work at 220V or 240V.
 It's not normally problematic.
 Similarly 100V, 110V, and 120V are typically